moideenshihab/hello-world/README.md

 # hello-world
 my first repository
 Hai Friends ,
-    Its an awesome begin for me ...really excited
+    Its an awesome begining for me ...really excited